-Original research in biological, physical, chemical or geological oceanography, environmental science, marine fisheries science, or marine resource management.
-Project to be chosen in consultation with the student's major professor with the approval of the Dean of Graduate Studies.
+This is the avenue for original research in biological, chemical, geological and physical oceanography, environmental science, marine fisheries science and marine resource management.
+The doctoral project is chosen in consultation with the student's major professor and the Dean of Graduate Studies.